Flexible non-parametric regression models for compositional data: Simulation studies

 \section{Simulation studies}

-Monte Carlo simulation studies were implemented to assess the predictive performance of the proposed $\alpha$-$k$-NN and $\alpha$-kernel regressions compared to the KLD regression.
-As previously mentioned, alr and ilr regression do not allow for zero values (without some form of imputation) and, as such, we do not consider these regressions in our evaluation studies.
-While KLD regression is computationally expensive, employment of the Newton-Raphson algorithm \citep{bohning1992} allows for efficient and feasible computation.
+Monte Carlo simulation studies were implemented to assess the predictive performance of the proposed $\alpha$--$k$--$NN$ regression compared to the KLD regression, an alternative semi-parametric approach that also allows for zeros.

 Multiple types of relationships between the response and predictor variables are considered and a 10-fold CV protocol was applied for each regression model to evaluate its predictive performance.

-A second axis of comparison was an assessment computational cost of the regressions.
-Using the same scenario as above, the computational efficiency of the $\alpha$-$k$-$NN$ regression was compared to that of the KLD regression.
+A second axis of comparison was an assessment of computational cost of the regressions.
+Using the same scenario as above, the computational efficiency of the $\alpha$--$k$--$NN$ regression was compared to that of the KLD regression.

-All computations were carried out on a laptop with Intel Core i5-5300U CPU at 2.3GHz with 16 GB RAM and SSD installed using the \textit{R} package \textit{Compositional} \citep{compositional2021} for all regression models.
+All computations were carried out on a laptop with Intel Core i5-5300U CPU at 2.3GHz with 16 GB RAM and SSD installed using the \textit{R} package \textit{Compositional} \citep{compositional2022} for all regression models.